Some things are just too important to die.

 DYNORIDE was formed.

-Collectively, DYNORIDE has fathered 8 children, with another on the way.
+Collectively, DYNORIDE has fathered 9 children.
 By all measures, the trio should have given up their rock dreams long ago, but, just like real dinosaurs, the fossils and fragments of old ghosts keep the mystery and adventure alive.

 Due to their wild performances, DYNORIDE has been described as “mesmerizing, energetic rock” as their songs feature hard rock riffs with an energy likened to punk rock, all wrapped within a pop sensibility.